 Where to Stay

 Mt.
 Norquay is incredibly close to Banff and not too far from Canmore either.
 Both towns are a great place to stay with Banff being much more touristy than Canmore.
 We love Banff and wholeheartedly recommend it to everyone, especially in the winter when it’s less busy.
-There are many options for accommodation here, ranging from budget hostels to luxurious historic hotels.
+There are many options for where to stay in Banff, ranging from budget hostels to luxurious historic hotels.
 We’ve stayed in many and can easily recommend Banff Aspen Lodge, Bow View Lodge, Mount Royal Hotel, and the Best Western Plus.
-However, there are many others we haven’t tried yet either.

 Ski Banff at Banff Sunshine Village